 As CARMAH’s new Geschäftsführerin and research manager my role is to assist director Sharon Macdonald in the strategic advancement of the centre and its research projects.
 I also support CARMAH’s researchers in national and international research funding applications, with developing scientific events and collaborations, managing public relations, and with organizational tasks related to employment and scientific work.

-As part of the TRACES project (Transmitting Contentious Cultural Heritages with the Arts: From Intervention to Co-Production) my research is focusing on three of the Creative Co-Productions (CCPs) — multidisciplinary teams of artists, researchers and places of heritage encounters.
+I am also part of the TRACES project (Transmitting Contentious Cultural Heritages with the Arts: From Intervention to Co-Production).
+My research is focusing on three of the Creative Co-Productions (CCPs) — multidisciplinary teams of artists, researchers and places of heritage encounters.
 I am looking at their engagements with collections of difficult heritages, particularly those with the material culture of the human body and death, and their often troubling and violent history.
 I am interested how the CCPs engage with the emotional responses these collections usually provoke, the special care they demand, and how they utilize their potential of transmitting difficult heritages within Europe.
 Furthermore, I would like to analyze the CCPs as a new concept of mediating contentious collections and to assess them as examples for reflexive heritage and beyond institutional critique.